VictorFernandezGit/res-train/README.md

 ---

-## TheCocktailDB Integration
-- The app fetches liquor/ingredient data from [TheCocktailDB](https://www.thecocktaildb.com/api.php).
-- You can only search by ingredient, not by specific brand.

----

 ## Development Notes
 - Use the `@/` alias for absolute imports in the frontend (see `frontend/tsconfig.json`).
 - Use relative imports in the backend.